catraeus/catraeus/README.txt

 I'm a loner.
 If you wish to participate in any of my projects, I pretty much have to know you already.
 Don't try to contact me just now.
 I'm doing just fine as-is.

+I've been a developer for so long that I got an EE degree because CS degrees hadn't been thought of yet!
+My thesis in 1979 was "A Computer Aided Analysis of Music"  My thesis advisor thought it wouldn't be of any use and was half baked.
+Now there are MIDI from Audio programs available, so much for Academia.
+So, I guess I've been an electronic musician for a long time too.

+I use QTractor for sequencing, zynsubaddfx/zyn-Fusion and fluidsynth/QSynth.
+All this on Jack.

+I chose the name catraeus because it sounds cool and in 2002 when I was setting up, google had zero returns for the name.
+It still stays out of the way of everything.
+There is an audio IC company called THAT ... imagine how many false results that comes up with.

 Warm Regards